-You might expect a specific amount of water to cause the same level of damages in any property where the intrusion occurs.
+You might expect a specific amount of water to cause the same level of damage in any property where the intrusion occurs.
 One indicator of the amount of water released at your Teaneck property is the duration it takes to stop the source of water.
-The level of damages varies based on the kind of materials affected.
+The level of damage varies based on the kind of materials affected.
 SERVPRO classifies damages into classes depending on the affected materials.

 A water intrusion incident can lead to four classes of water damage at your Teaneck property:

 - Class one only affects semi-porous materials